FAQ about hypnosis. Can anybody be hypnotized

 • in a coma.

-Yet scientific research isn’t great at distinguishing between more subtle states of awareness.
+Yet scientific research isn’t excellent at distinguishing between more subtle states of awareness.

 Q. Where should I get hypnotherapy in Philadelphia?